Kansas City–style barbecue: History

 The Kansas City metropolitan area has more than 100 barbecue restaurants, several of which are nationally renowned.
 The area has several large barbecue cooking contests, such as the Great Lenexa BBQ Battle and the American Royal World Series of Barbecue, the largest barbecue competition in the world.

 Henry Perry

 Kansas City barbecue history originated with Henry Perry, who operated out of a trolley barn at 19th and Highland in the legendary African-American neighborhood around 18th and Vine.

 Perry served slow-cooked ribs on pages of newsprint for 25 cents a slab.
 He came from Shelby County, Tennessee, near Memphis, and began serving barbecue in 1908.
 Kansas City and Memphis barbecue styles are somewhat similar, although Kansas City tends to use more sauce and a wider variety of meats.
-His sauce had a somewhat harsh, peppery flavor.
+His sauce had a somewhat harsh, peppery flavor that continued with his protege, Arthur Bryant, and was atypical of the molasses-forward sauces common currently in KC.

 Perry's restaurant became a major cultural point during the heyday of Kansas City Jazz during the "wide-open" days of Tom Pendergast in the 1920s and 1930s.